Lerma, State of Mexico: The municipality

 As municipal seat, the city of Lerma is the local governing authority for over eighty other named communities, which together cover an area of 228.64 km^{2}.
 About sixteen percent of the municipality's population lives in the city proper.
-Many of the rest live in subdivisions called “fraccionamientos” that surround the city.
+Many of the rest live in subdivisions called "fraccionamientos" that surround the city.
 Due to its mostly urban nature, less than 4% of the population speaks an indigenous language, mostly Nahuatl and Otomi.
 The municipality borders the municipalities of Jilotzingo, Xonacatlan, Capulhuac, Santiago Tianguistenco, Huixquilucan, Naucalpan de Juarez, Ocoyoacac, Metepec, San Mateo Atenco and Toluca.

 The municipality's territory is irregular with rolling hills leading up to the Sierra de Las Cruces mountain range, which extend from north to south on the east side of the municipality.
 In this range, there are a number of steep valleys, such as Salazar.
 Most of the residents are found in the foothills of the Sierra.
 The western part used to be occupied by the Lerma Lake, a marsh connected with the Lerma River.
 This river is the main surface water source although there are some other streams and fresh-water springs.
 Most of the municipality's potable water is provided by 38 deep wells.
 The climate is temperate and fairly moist.
 The warmest months are May and June with most rains occurring from June to October.
-Average high temperatures are around 19C..
+Average high temperatures are around 19C.
 Lows average about 7C but freezing temperatures in winter are not uncommon.
 The higher elevations are covered in forests of fir and pine.
 In the center of the municipality there are grass areas and willow, eucalyptus and other trees.
 Wildlife consists mostly of small mammals and reptiles.
 The soils and rocks here are volcanic in origin, with the west dominated by old lake and marshbeds.

 About 41% of the municipality's territory is still dedicated to agriculture.
 Eighty percent of what is grown is corn and the rest divided among other crops.
 Livestock mostly consists of domestic fowl such as chickens and turkeys.

-Crafts are still practiced in a number of smaller communities in the municipality.
-In San Pedro Tultepec, rattles, dolls and other toys are made.
-San Migul Ameyalco specializes in embroidered items such as napkins and tablecloths with some fireworks made here as well.
-Elaborate adornments for church doors called “portadas” are made with agave, flowers and other plants in Huitzizilapan and Xochicuautla.
-Traditional clay comals are made in Santiago Analco, San Pedro Tultepec and San Miguel Ameyalco.